 Since I love to rummage through photos, I am linking up with monthly April Furtle @ Archie The Wonder Dog.

 Thank you for sharing your photos and stories too.
 I love reading them!

 You can add any number of links to your posts, or write a new post to link up.

 Please add the badge or a text link back to this site on each post that you link up.
 You can also add the badge to your blog.
 I am happy as long as you link back :-)

 Wandering Camera is a monthly event that runs on the last Thursday of every month.
 If you follow me via email, you will get a reminder.
-All family friendly posts are welcome.
+All photography and creative themed posts are welcome.